FlyingFathead/ChatKeke/README.md

 ![ChatKeke screenshot](https://github.com/FlyingFathead/ChatKeke/blob/main/chatkeke.png)

-ChatKeke is a straightforward and easy-to-deploy web chat interface (front+back end) for GPT-2, a powerful language model developed by OpenAI.
-The project is designed to provide a seamless and user-friendly way to interact with the GPT-2 model, making it an excellent choice for those looking to quickly set up a chatbot interface.
+ChatKeke is a straightforward and easy-to-deploy web chat interface (front+back end) for TensorFlow-based local GPT-2 models (get your base model from i.e.: https://github.com/openai/gpt-2/)

+The project is designed to provide a seamless and user-friendly way to interact with the GPT-2 model, making it a feasible choice for those looking to quickly set up a chatbot interface.

 # Features